cwcyau/ai-safety-design/README.md

 ## Background

 Artificial Intelligence (AI) is software that is capable of performing one or more tasks using processes based on context and information available to it at the time.
+There are many AI products which have been developed (or are being developed) for medical purposes.

 ## Purpose

 The purpose of this workshop is to introduce participants to two illustrative examples where medical AI could be used.
-Participants will gain some understanding of the way in which AI is different to conventional software.
+Participants will gain understanding of the:

+- the way in which AI is different to conventional software
+- the issues that AI

 ## Before the workshop